-I would compare this to Dissection, Necrophobic (Darkside), and Sorhin; however
+I would compare this to Dissection, Necrophobic (Darkside), and Sorhin;

-on its own, despite being somewhat similar to the aforementioned band.
+stands on its own, despite being somewhat similar to the aforementioned band.
 Definitely, fans of the more melodic and nocturnal

-Swedish Black Metal (as opposed to the blasting, lifeless garbage coming out of there now) will definitely appreciate this.
+Swedish black metal (as opposed to the blasting, lifeless garbage coming out of there now) will definitely appreciate this.

 I have to wonder if this album influenced Sargeist at all, because I can even hear similarities there as well.

 This album is so good that I cannot recommend individual songs.
-This is something that
+This is something

 (14 Feb.
 2008)